OSGeo/gdal/doc/source/development/dev_environment.rst

 Building on Windows with Conda dependencies and Visual Studio
 --------------------------------------------------------------------------------

-It is less appropriate for Debug builds of GDAL, than other methods, such as using vcpkg.
+This approach is less appropriate for Debug builds of GDAL, than other methods, such as using vcpkg.

+A minimal Windows build configuration utilizing Conda is provided within the GitHub Actions workflow defined in :source_file:.github/workflows/cmake_builds.yml - see the ``build-windows-conda`` job.

 Install git
 +++++++++++